 Current Studies

-In both studies below, studying dog-owner interactions and dogs’ sense of olfaction are a part of a greater interest we have in understanding the dynamics of the dog-human bond and the umwelt of dogs.
+All of our studies are a part of a greater interest we have in understanding the umwelt of dogs.

 Ongoing Studies